mnavasloro/legal-llms/Notes.md

 ### 26.06.25
-- clarify which additional models we want to test -> how much additional disk space is required (disk currently full)
+- clarify which additional models we want to test -> how much additional disk space is required (disk currently full) => email to Alex sent to increase disk space, give Maria access to jurix and ollama

 ### 28.05.25